AJ528/remote_base_station/notes.md

 - if a command is sent to toggle sensor 0 led, and no sensor is plugged in, throw an error
 - if a command is sent to toggle sensor 0 led, and sending the command doesn't toggle the led, throw an error
+- if a command is received that cannot be encoded, throw an error
 - try to make it so any error states (even fundamental errors?) end up with the red LED glowing